Minimise Your Organization’s Privacy Risk Through Privacy Engineering

 What is Privacy Engineering?

 The International Association for Privacy Professionals, or IAPP, defines privacy engineering as “the technical side of the privacy profession,” which can mean any number of things.
 For some, it is making sure that the processes involved in product design take privacy into consideration.

-Users can be more confident that their privacy has been considered through each stage of the process, making them much more likely to buy into the product.
-When products have this kind of reputation, it would be no surprise to see profits increase.
+Users can be more confident that their privacy has been considered through each stage of the process and that their personal data is safe, making them much more likely to buy the product.
+When products have a reputation for avoiding personal data collection for their own benefit, it would be no surprise to see profits increase.

 Furthermore, since data protection, privacy controls, and security are such an important part of modern computing, these types of investments are relatively safe from a shareholder’s point of view, as organizations that invest in products that meet specific regulations and set these high standards are more likely to persist into the future.

 What Does the Future Hold?